 4.Don’t ‘play the game’

-The easiest way to waste money is to get involved in gambling games with guys on the street.
 ‘What cup is the ball under’ is the favourite crowd grabber, with guys working in teams to make it look like tourists are winning.
+Discover here.
 Easiest way to dodge this is to completely ignore them.
 As soon as you show interest they’ll draw you in.
 You will never win.
 Full stop.

 5.When in Rome, do as the Roman’s do

 Eating and drinking local foods is a great way to save money.
 Drinking beer in Germany, tea in England, sake in Japan, vodka in Russia, whatever it is, local stuff doesn’t have import and transport costs, so you will save money.

 The Prague delicacy of whole duck and potato pancakes, for example, with sides costs only £3.
 We found this just by going a few minutes’ walk from the main square in a restaurant you’d think nothing about until you’d tried the food.
 It was Delicious!

 6.Get the most out of your travel package